fennel-ai/client/docs/pages/api-reference/client/clone-branch.md

 <Expandable title="Insufficient permissions">
 Raises an error if the account corresponding to the auth token doesn't carry permissions to create a new branch.
-Also raises an error if the token doesn't have access to entities defined in the source brach.
+Also raises an error if the token doesn't have access to entities defined in the source branch.
 Auth/permissions checks are not applicable to the mock client.
 </Expandable>
 </LeftSection>